 Participating in a network virtualization initiative will enrich you professionally, prepare you for the future and make you more valuable in the job market — just as server virtualization did for server admins a decade ago.

-Network virtualization will advances your career, allowing you to spend more time on network architecture, design and traffic engineering.
+Network virtualization will advance your career, allowing you to spend more time on network architecture, design and traffic engineering:

 - When you implement network virtualization, you won’t be automated out of a job.
 Instead, your job will be automated to allow you to work on more interesting and strategic projects.

 - Your job won’t go to the virtualization team.
 NSX relies on the same networking concepts and technologies as physical networks; therefore, it requires networking and security expertise.

 - Virtualization won’t make your job more difficult.
 The virtual overlay, combined with automation and a simplified physical underlay, streamlines network provisioning and management.